WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid.md

 The `width` attribute in `<col>` instructs how much of the width of the datagrid that this column takes up.

 Anything in between the `<col>` and `</col>` tags is put in a header row, above all the other rows.
-Any RML can be put in here, and it can be left empty.
+Any HTML can be put in here, and it can be left empty.

 Running the sample with the above code will give us the following output: